orokgospel/My_DataEngineering_Glossary/UBA_Daily_Activities.md

 # **Day 22**
 26/8/2023

+12/10/2023
+To trim the result of a SQL query using a CASE statement and TRIM, you can use the CASE statement to conditionally apply the TRIM function to the result of the query.

 16/10/2023
 Task1: To generate an SQL code that can trigger an output report when the values in column1 of the table do not have the expected values in column2.